topbitdu/unidom-party/ROADMAP.md

 ## v1.8.2
 1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.7.1
 2. Improve the Ruby Gem Specification to never depend on [progne_tapera](https://github.com/topbitdu/progne_tapera)

+## v1.8.3
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.8
+2. Improve the Engine class to integrate the Engine Extension concern